chentl/lazor_solver/README.md

 The loader and solver are running smoothly, however there are multiple issues that can be addressed and solved:
   - the function *get_possible_combs_perm* returns more than needed combinations, this can be due to sorting issues
   - possibly after commiting the image loader, merge with the bff_loader to take input as either bff file or image

+Finally, we need to wrap all functions into a class once the missing functinos are added.